Skip to Main Content

 Addressing Challenges Children and adolescents Encounter in Securing substance use and mental health Services.

 At the ACCESS Lab, we envision a world where every child has early access to needed substance use and mental health interventions.
+Early intervention necessitates that we identify adolescents at risk early and deliver evidence-based accessible and engaging interventions.
+As such, we focus on developing, testing and implementing digital interventions for 1) substance use risk identification and 2) substance use prevention among adolescents.

 Our mission is to improve access to care for every adolescent in need of substance use and mental health interventions.
-We are also committed to developing and implementing culturally-informed interventions that address racial/ethnic disparities.
+We are also committed to developing and implementing culturally-informed interventions that address racial/ethnic health care disparities.

 Funding